ankitdarade/NETFLIX-CLONE/README.md

 # NETFLIX-CLONE
-Netflixclone with python and Django
+Netflixclone with python and Django created using HTML, CSS With api